dib-lab/2020-paper-sourmash-gather/manuscript.md

 ![
 **Hash-based k-mer decomposition of a metagenome into constituent genomes compares well to bases covered by read mapping.**
-(CTB: add more description here.)
 Plots for each of four metagenomes showing estimated k-mer overlap per genome, along with bases covered by read mapping.
 The reference genomes are rank ordered along the x axis (as in Figure @fig:gather0), based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (red circles) is monotonically decreasing.
-The y axis shows number of hashes (k-mers) classified to this genome (red circles) or total number of bases in the reference covered by mapped reads (blue stars); the numbers have not been rescaled.
+The y axis shows number of hashes (k-mers) classified to this genome (red circles) or total number of bases in the reference covered by mapped reads (blue stars); the numbers have not been rescaled to match.
 Decreases in mapping (green peaks) occur for genomes which are not exact matches to the genomes of the organisms used to build the mock community; for example, in plot (a), the peak at rank 33, *S. baltica OS185* represents reads that were preferentially mapped to *S. baltica OS223*, rank 8.
-[@doi:10.1101/155358;@doi:10.1186/s13059-016-0997-x].
 ](images/gather-podar.svg "gather results for podar"){#fig:mapping}

 # Discussion

-Below, we discuss the features and drawbacks of using FracMinHash and minimum metagenome covers to analyze metagenome datasets.
+Below, we discuss the use of FracMinHash and minimum metagenome covers to analyze metagenome datasets.

 <!-- (CTB: probably want to talk a bit about long reads below, too.) -->